Runtime Authorization Layer

 AI agents don't work that way.
 They reason, chain actions, shift scope mid-task, operate at machine speed, and can spawn sub-agents.
 The "access" granted to an agent is a starting point — what the agent does with that access is entirely outside what IGA was built to govern.

-Behavry governs what autonomous agents do with their access at runtime — per tool call, per action, before execution.
+Behavry authorizes what autonomous agents do with their access at runtime — per tool call, per action, before execution.
 That's a fundamentally different problem than who is provisioned to access what.

 Your IGA governs which humans have access.
-Behavry governs what agents do with it.
+Behavry authorizes what agents do with it.

 03